 - Foam Brush

 - Pinking Shears

 I traced the lid of the bucket on a piece of cardboard and cut it out with my scissors.
 Next, I used the cardboard as a template to help me cut the foam to the correct size.

 I used E6000 glue to adhere the cardboard to the foam.
-I did this because my staple gun wouldn’t staple through the lid of the bucket so I had to come up with another plan to create the cushioned seat.
+My staple gun wouldn’t staple through the lid of the bucket so I had to come up with another plan to create the cushioned seat.

 I placed the unfinished cushion foam side down on a piece of green fabric.
 I cut the fabric to fit and used the staple gun to attach the fabric to the cardboard.